nus-cs2103/website-base/admin/tp-tasks-fragment.md

 <box type="tip" seamless>

-**Side benefits for early submissions:**{.text-success} Given that _using buffers to reduce the risk of deadline overruns_ is a learning outcome of this module, we strongly encourage setting an internal submission deadline a few hours earlier than the actual deadline.
+**Side benefits for early submissions:**{.text-success} Given that _using buffers to reduce the risk of deadline overruns_ is a learning outcome of this course, we strongly encourage setting an internal submission deadline a few hours earlier than the actual deadline.
 As an incentive, we plan to perform some checks on early submissions and inform you if we found issues with your submission %%(e.g., incorrect file name/format)%%, thus giving you a chance to fix them before the deadline and avoid a penalty for it.

 </box>